pmazumda/pmazumda.github.io/_posts/2022-05-30-Deploying-Rancher-in-quick-start-mode.md

 By now I think most of us would have heard already heard about  Kubernetes and in some manner have worked with it.
 I am not going to  write anything about Kubernetes here but a software which I see a lot of organizations have started  using and in some ways it compliments a lot to the k8s stack we have been using in our teams.

-                               *A quick intro on Rancher*

-                   Rancher is a software or a technology to manage k8s clusters, offcourse it can even create k8s clusters for you.
-Nowdays, it is not unusual for a company to run a handful of k8s clusters with each cluster having special configuration and access-control settings, sometimes these clusters hosted on different cloud stacks or datacenters, Rancher can effectively manage all such k8s clusters acting as a single pan of glass for sorts of administration and management activities.
+                               *A quick intro on Rancher* Nowdays, it is not unusual for a company to run a handful of k8s clusters with each cluster having special configuration and access-control settings, sometimes these clusters hosted on different cloud stacks or datacenters, Rancher can effectively manage all such k8s clusters acting as a single pan of glass for sorts of administration and management activities.

 With its management UI, users can make broad changes to a cluster or a group of clusters from a central location.